 The requirement to clean up and restore an industrial site often results from regulation.
 In order to obtain permission to operate a business that alters the natural condition of an area, a government authority may include restrictions in the operating license that require the restoration of the site, once the industrial activity is concluded.
 Common examples include: mineral extraction operations, oilfield drilling, nuclear power plants, gas stations, and any other businesses that might result in contamination of water or soil.
 In addition to the regulatory requirement, IAS 37 also considers the constructive obligation that may exist as a result of the company's own actions.
 If a company has a publicly stated policy or past practice of restoring industrial sites to a condition beyond the requirements of legislation, then the company is creating an expectation of similar future performance.
-As a result, the amount of the obligations.
+As a result, the amount of the obligation will need to include the costs required to meet the constructive, as well as the legal, obligations.